ChamiLamelas/Music_Tab_Project/README.md

 Furthermore, the sheet music output is an HTML file that is encoded in the UTF-8 character encodings.
 To read more about Unicode and character encodings, visit the [Wikipedia Article on Unicode](https://en.wikipedia.org/wiki/Unicode).

-**Note:** the installation and running of this program has been tested *only* on Windows 10 using Python 3.7.2 and Python 3.7.3.
-Other versions of Python have not been tested.
+You *should* be able to use Python version **3.4** or later.
+However, the installation and running of this program has been tested **only** using Python 3.7.2 and Python 3.7.3.

+**Note:** This program has only been tested on Windows 10.

 ### Prerequisites